Intuition is the Most Ignored Gift

 My high school boyfriend and I were together from sixteen to about twenty-seven.
 A welcome distraction from my parent’s marriage drama, I poured everything I had to offer into this relationship.
 Being a clueless and idealistic kid (aren’t we all at some point?), I thought I could create the family dynamic I desperately wanted.
 Throughout the relationship, he and his definition of me became my identity.

 In the tenth year of what became a narcissist abuse relationship, I went snooping for evidence of his repeated cheating.
 I found something that disturbed me to my core.
 It was a receipt for my engagement ring.
 After ten years of trying to prove myself worthy, it was happening.
 My reaction wasn’t what I could ever imagine.
 My gut sank into my shoes.

 This feeling wasn’t completely foreign.
 I felt my intuition numerous times during our relationship.
+This is a quick post on why we often ignore our intuition.
 In dreams, and looking at his behaviors, my gut would whisper.
 For years I found it easy to ignore what my intuition was telling me.
 This time, however, felt as though God and the universe were making sure I knew the relationship would never get better, and that ultimately, he wasn’t for me.

 Connecting to Your Intuition

 Often we have moments where we feel our “Spidey senses” kick in about something and choose to ignore it.
 With distractions at every turn and easy to access (hello Netflix), we’re fighting an increasingly difficult battle.
 Start connecting to your intuition with these three actionable tips now!

 We do the math all wrong with this one.
 It’s easy to believe that a full schedule equals fulfillment.
 We pack every nook and cranny of our lives, (and even our children’s) with to-dos.
 When we don’t have something penciled in on the calendar, we turn on the T.V, or log into social media (often both at the same time)!